Meet Briar Bearss

 Briar is a 6th-generation Mid-Michigander, with his lineage residing in the area before Michigan received its Statehood.
 His paternal ancestor Augustin Bearce settled in America by way of the “Confidence” of London in April of 1638, while his maternal great-great-grandfather emigrated from Italy in the late 1800s to log the western Upper Peninsula.

-Briar’s great-grandfather retired as a Colonel in the Army Air Corps after serving in WWII as a Chaplain and completing 42 voyages across the Atlantic supporting troops as they deployed to and from the European theater.
+Briar’s great-grandfather retired as a Colonel in the Army Air Corps after serving as a Chaplain in WWII and completing 42 voyages across the Atlantic, supporting troops as they deployed to and from the European theater.
 His paternal grandfather worked as a supervisor at the original Fisher Body One Plant in Flint before transferring to the Saginaw Steering Company that would later become Delphi.
-Like thousands of other Mid-Michigander’s, Briar’s family suffered from the fallout of deindustrialization that’s decimated our regional economy.
-This inspired Briar’s commitment to restore Michigan’s manufacturing prominence with a pro-business state policy void of government overregulation, necessary for a prosperous statethat Michiganders want to live, work, and raise a family in.
+Like thousands of other Mid-Michiganders, Briar’s family suffered from the fallout of deindustrialization that has decimated our regional economy.
+This inspired Briar’s commitment to restoring Michigan’s manufacturing prominence through pro-business state policies that avoid overregulation, which Michiganders want to live, work, and raise a family in.
 Briar’s mother is a public school teacher, while his father retired as a principal and Hall of Fame football coach.
-With both parents holding a career in Michigan’s public education system, Briar has witnessed the state-led education bureaucracy drive the quality of our school system to a record low in national rankings, a trend he’ll prioritize to change as our next State Representative.
+With both parents holding careers in Michigan’s public education system, Briar has witnessed the state-led education bureaucracy drive the quality of our school systems to a record low in national rankings, a trend he’ll prioritize to change as our next State Representative.
+To hear Briar’s take on other important issues, click here.

 CONTRIBUTE TODAY!